-Academic Misconduct (Sec.
-3.4 from the TCU Code of Student Conduct): Any act that violates the academic integrity of the institution is considered academic misconduct.
-The procedures used to resolve suspected acts of academic misconduct are available in the offices of Academic Deans and the Dean of Students and are also listed in detail in the TCU Graduate Catalog.
-Specific examples include, but are not limited to:
+Academic Misconduct is any act that violates the spirit of the academic conduct policy.
+Specific examples of Academic Misconduct include, but are not limited to:

-- Cheating: Copying from another student's test paper, laboratory report, other report, or computer files and listings; using, during any academic exercise, material and/or devices not authorized by the person in charge of the test; collaborating with or seeking aid from another student during a test or laboratory without permission; knowingly using, buying, selling, stealing, transporting, or soliciting in its entirety or in part, the contents of a test or other assignment unauthorized for release; substituting for another student or permitting another student to substitute for oneself. - Plagiarism: The appropriation, theft, purchase or obtaining by any means another's work, and the unacknowledged submission or incorporation of that work as one's own offered for credit.
-Appropriation includes the quoting or paraphrasing of another's work without giving credit therefore.
-[If you are using Turnitin, place information about your course ID/password or state that items will be checked as part of the TCU Online assignment submission process.
-If you want to use Turnitin as a spot check, indicate that you may use Turnitin for plagiarism detection.] - Collusion: The unauthorized collaboration with another in preparing work offered for credit. - Abuse of resource materials: Mutilating, destroying, concealing, or stealing such material.
+1. Cheating.
+Examples of cheating include:

+a) Copying from another student's test paper, laboratory report, other report, essay, or computer files and listings.

+b) Using in any academic exercise or academic setting, material, devices or online resources not explicitly authorized by the person in charge of the exercise or setting.c) Collaborating with or seeking aid from another student during an academic exercise without the permission of the person in charge of the exercise.

+d) Knowingly accessing, possessing, photographing, sharing, acquiring, using, buying, selling, stealing, transporting, or soliciting in entirety or in part, or otherwise making a permanent record and/or recording of the contents of a test or other assignment unauthorized for release.

+e) Substituting for another student, or permitting another student to substitute for oneself, in a manner that leads to misrepresentation of either or both students' work.f) Engaging in any behavior specifically prohibited by a Faculty Member in the course syllabus or class discussion.

+2. Plagiarism: The appropriation, theft, purchase, or acquisition by any means another's work, and the unacknowledged submission or incorporation of that work or materials as one's own offered for credit.
+Appropriation includes quoting or paraphrasing of another's work, published or unpublished, without giving proper credit.

+3. Collusion: The unauthorized collaboration with another in prepared work offered for credit.

+4. Abuse of Resource Materials: Mutilating, destroying, concealing, or stealing such materials.

-- Computer misuse: Unauthorized or illegal use of computer software or hardware through the TCU Computer Center or through any programs, terminals, or freestanding computers owned, leased or operated by TCU or any of its academic units for the purpose of affecting the academic standing of a student. - Fabrication and falsification: Unauthorized alteration or invention of any information or citation in an academic exercise.
-Falsification involves altering information for use in any academic exercise.
-Fabrication involves inventing or counterfeiting information for use in any academic exercise. - Multiple submission: The submission by the same individual of substantial portions of the same academic work (including oral reports) for credit more than once in the same or another class without authorization. - Complicity in academic misconduct: Helping another to commit an act of academic misconduct. - Bearing false witness: Knowingly and falsely accusing another student of academic misconduct.
+5. Computer Misuse: Unauthorized or illegal use of computer software or hardware through the TCU Computer Center or through any programs, terminals, or freestanding computers owned, leased, or operated by TCU or any of its academic units for the purpose of affecting the academic standing of a student.

+6. Fabrication and Falsification: Unauthorized alteration or invention of any information or citation in an academic exercise or academic setting.
+Falsification involves inventing or counterfeiting information or citation for use in any academic exercise or academic setting.

+7. Multiple Submission: The submission by the same individual of substantial portions of the same academic work (including oral reports) for credit more than once in the same or another class without authorization.

+8. Complicity in Academic Misconduct: Helping another to commit an act of Academic Misconduct.

+9. Bearing False Witness: Knowingly and falsely accusing another student of Academic Misconduct.

+10. Unauthorized Use of Artificial Intelligence (AI): Using generative AI without documented approval from the course instructor or in the syllabus will be considered equivalent to representing someone else's work as one's own.